 For Abused Parents

-Besides the requirement that your relationship with your abusive son or daughter satisfy the listed criteria (both those above and several additional criteria on the USCIS website), to be eligible for permanent residency due to domestic violence abused parents must:
+Besides the requirement that your relationship with your abusive son or daughter satisfy the listed criteria to be eligible for permanent residency due to domestic violence abused parents must:

 The Filing Process for the Domestic Abuse Green Card

 To file, you must complete Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
 You should submit the completed form with the necessary supporting documentation to the Vermont Service Center.
 The fee is waived for qualifying victims of domestic violence.
 Once your I-360 is approved, you’re eligible to file for a green card.

 Living in fear of your domestic partner but not having the freedom to make a fresh start on your own can be a tragic situation.
 Thankfully, federal law gives undocumented immigrants who are victims of domestic violence a way to adjust their status and get a green card.
 If you want to learn more about the domestic violence green card, it's a good idea to contact an immigration attorney to discuss your specific situation and see if you qualify for it.